c-w/webedit/README.md

 3. :notebook: Start editing JSON files using a nice UI based on [Material design](https://material-ui.com/)
 4. :heavy_check_mark: Webedit will automatically update the files for you using the [Github API](https://docs.github.com/en/rest)

-Webedit will crawl your repositories and generate a UI for each repository that contains a `.webedit.json` file at the root.
+Webedit will crawl your repositories and generate a UI for each repository that contains a `.webedit.json` or `.webedit.yaml` file at the root.
 The schema for the configuration file is as follows:

 ```jsonc
 {